kheller18/data-structures-algorithms/questions/CSS.md

        + Only `<p> paragraph 1</p>` will be selected in this case because it has immediate `div` as the parent.

 22. What are the properties of flexbox?
-    + Flexbox stands for flexible box and it was introduced around 2017 in CSS with the purpose of providing an efficient way to handle layouts, align elements within them and distribute spaces amongst the items in dynamic/responsive conditions.
+    + `Flexbox`: stands for flexible box and it was introduced around 2017 in CSS with the purpose of providing an efficient way to handle layouts, align elements within them and distribute spaces amongst the items in dynamic/responsive conditions.
 It provides an enhanced ability to alter the dimensions of the items and make use of the available space in the container efficiently.
 In order to achieve this, CSS3 provides some properties.
     + `flex-direction`: This property helps in defining the direction the container should stack the items targetted for flex.
 The values of this property can be
        + `row`: Stacks items horizontally from left to right in the flex container.
        + `column`: Stacks items vertically from top to bottom in the flex container.